Is your favorite brand of ammo out of stock, and you’re wondering what to buy instead?

 4. Sellier & Bellot

-Sellier & Bellot, or “S&B” as you’ll see it a lot, is a Czech manufacturer that has been making ammunition since the days of percussion caps.
+“S&B” or Sellier & Bellot, is a Czech manufacturer that’s been in the ammunition business since the days of percussion caps.

-In other words, while the name may be unfamiliar to those outside Europe, Sellier & Bellot is a company worth being aware of.
+In other words, while the name may be unfamiliar to those outside Europe, this manufacturer is a company worth knowing.

-Their huge catalog also includes things 6.5×55 and 303 British, so if you have an older European gun, particularly a milsurp of some kind, there’s a good chance they make ammo for it.
+Their huge catalog also includes things 6.5×55 and 303 British.
+So, if you own an older European gun, particularly a milsurp of some kind, there’s a good chance they make ammo for it.

 5. Prvi Partizan

-Prvi Partizan is another European manufacturer worth knowing.
-They are another company with a long history, going back to 1928.
-They’re a Serbian company that primarily made ammunition for the Serbian Army and national police units.
+This Serbian company primarily made ammunition for the Serbian Army and national police units.

 Today, Prvi Partizan ammo is available all over the world, including your local sporting goods store.

-They are actually the third largest ammo supplier to the US believe it or not, so you should have no trouble finding their products.
+They are actually the third largest ammo supplier to the U.S. believe it or not.

 Of course, they also make some more standard offerings as well, and they’re all rock solid.

 Yes, it’s low-quality ammo.
-No, it’s not going to stand up against the more expensive offerings, even Prvi Partisan’s budget stuff.
+No, it’s not going to stand up against the more expensive offerings.
 But it’s also cheaper.
 Much cheaper, in some cases.

-They mostly make FMJ ammo so not the best options for hunting or self-defense, but there’s something to be said for the “buy it cheap and stack it deep” mentality, particularly if you’re looking for training ammo.
+They mostly make FMJ ammo, but there’s something to be said for the “buy it cheap and stack it deep” mentality — particularly if want training ammo.

-There’s a certain gleeful joy in turning money into noise, and we’d be the first to admit that sometimes you have to pew pew just for the sake of pew pew.
+There’s a certain gleeful joy in turning money into noise.
+We’d be the first to admit that sometimes you have to pew pew just for the sake of pew pew.

-You Mosin Nagant fans probably recognize the name and yes, this is the company that made several bajillion Mosins for the Russian army.
-This company helped beat the Nazis.
+You Mosin Nagant fans probably recognize the name, and yes, this is the company that made several bajillion Mosins for the Russian army.
+They helped beat the Nazis.

 Today, their ammo is widely known as one of the better cheap and cheerful options when it comes to plinking rounds.